-mail provided two requests for information about how we create our digital portfolios in class activities.
+mail provided two requests for information about how we create our digital portfolios (or eportfolios) in class activities.
 So, I thought I’d share the information I sent them.

 I’ve shared this information with numerous academics over the years.
 Just realized, I’ve never really posted all of this information in one place.
 Well, aside from our class syllabi.